eformsignen/eformsignen.github.io/help/chapter4.rst

 Numeric stepper
 --------------------

-This component is used for entering a number.
+This field is used for entering a number.
-Clicking the component displays two arrows on the right, and you can increase or decrease the number by clicking them.
-In PCs, you can directly enter the desired number into the component by using a keyboard.
+Clicking the field displays two arrows on the right, and you can increase or decrease the number by clicking them.
+In PCs, you can directly enter the desired number into the field by using a keyboard.
 In smartphones and tablets, you can scroll through the list of numbers and select the one you want.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/number-component-properties_web.png
-   :alt: Setting Numeric Component Properties
+   :alt: Setting Numeric Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Numeric component.
-For example, the ID of the component for entering the number of people in a reservation can be named ‘peopleCount’.
+Enters the ID of the Numeric field.
+For example, the ID of the field for entering the number of people in a reservation can be named ‘peopleCount’.

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Default value**